icehube/pixel-cube/README.md

 - Cards introduced by a later run are tagged with a `NEW` badge so they’re easy to spot.
 Existing entries keep their previous data, and rerunning the same file simply refreshes those records without duplicating them.
 - To regenerate the HTML/CSS without re-importing data, re-run the command with `--render-only` (e.g. `npm run generate -- cards.txt --render-only`).
 This reuses the cached `dist/cards.json` and only rewrites the HTML shell.
 - Card selections are sticky: every card row now has a checkbox, and the “Copy Selected” button grabs the checked card names to your clipboard.
 Selections persist automatically via `localStorage`, so each device remembers its own picks.
 - Optional cloud sync: if you want selections to follow you across devices, provide a Supabase REST endpoint (free tier works great).
-Set these env vars while running the generator:
+Set these env vars while running the generator (or inside Cloudflare Pages → Settings → Environment variables):

   ```bash
   REMOTE_STORE_URL="https://your-project.supabase.co" \